 Improves the Functionality of Prosthetics

 Whether it’s a bone scaffold to support a splintered bone, a knee or hip replacement, or a whole prosthetic limb, 3D printing can help determine the prostheses components’ size with very high accuracy.
+Total knee arthroplasty is an example of a surgery that would require a prosthesis.
 One of the techniques used in printing prosthetics is Selective Laser Sintering, which makes highly functional parts.
 Depending on the prosthetic, this method uses either only nylon-based materials, such as silica sol, or a combination of nylon and titanium powder to ensure flexibility and durability.

 A Very Effective Educational Tool

 Seeing a 3D model of different physiologic and pathological conditions is far more educational than reading about them in books or seeing them in medical imagery for medical students.
 And it even eliminates the need for human cadaver dissections, which are always a safety concern.
 Furthermore, 3D printing can help educate the patients themselves about their own condition.
 As a CT or MRI scan usually contains little details for someone who isn’t medically trained, they aren’t helpful if a patient wants to learn more about their disease or injury.
 On the other hand, a 3D model is far easier to explain and understand to anyone.